-There are many Zapier competitors in the market and as you can guess, not all Zapier competitors are better alternatives.
-Some of them are more expensive or complicated than Zapier.
+There are many Zapier competitors in the market and as you can guess, not all of these competitors are better.
+Some of them are more expensive or complicated.

 Short Answer: If you are looking for a simple, modern and actively improving alternative to Zapier, we recommend Activepieces.
-It covers your business automation needs, and it combines the good and removes all the bad about Zapier's alternatives.
+It covers most business automation needs, and it balances the good and bad in all the options.

 While Zapier is a great tool, there are downsides to it.
 Many users are moving out of it for some of these reasons:

 - Too expensive: Users find Zapier too expensive because their pricing per task is too expensive.
 Many users get annoyed because they have to pay a lot more if they'd like to invite their teammates.

 - Their support is weak: Users find their support slow and unhelpful.
 Some of their support requests take several days in back and forth messages without real help.